physimals/asl-docs/basil.rst

 who want to do processing of ASL data.

  - Asl (Asl_gui) - The graphical user interface that brings the BASIL tools together in one place.
-[BETA from FSL 5.0.3 onward]

  - Oxford_asl - A command line interface for most common ASL perfusion analysis.

-(Note: there are a couple of changes in oxford_asl in the FSL 5.0.6 release that might affect perfusion quantification compared to previous versions - see the user guide for more information)

 The BASIL toolset
 -----------------

- - BASIL (itself) - this is the core tool that performs kinetic-model inversion to the data using a Bayesian algorithm.
+ - BASIL (itself) - this is the core tool that performs kinetic-model inversion with the data using Bayesian inference.
 You should only need to use it directly for more custom analyses than that offered by oxford_asl/Asl_gui.
  - QUASIL - A special version of BASIL optimised for QUASAR ASL data, includes model-based or model-free analyses along with calibration.